-One of the most pervasive and potentially harmful myths about ADHD is that ADHD is a psychiatric label for a natural collection of behaviors.
-Proponents point to the idea that ADHD is simply a developmental stage in some children and a series of unrelated symptoms in adulthood.
+One of the most pervasive and potentially harmful myths is that ADHD is a psychiatric label for a natural collection of behaviors.
+Proponents of this myth point to the idea that ADHD is simply a developmental stage in some children and a series of unrelated symptoms in adulthood.

 The American Psychiatric Institute recognizes ADHD as a mental disorder and lists it in the ‘bible” of psychiatric diagnosis, the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V).
 This is the manual psychiatrists and psychologists use to diagnose disorders such as schizophrenia, bipolar disorder, and more.
 It’s considered the gold standard of the profession.
 According to the DSM-V, ADHD is indeed a real disorder.

 2. ADHD Is Just Laziness